 It matters because . . . so few racing fans of today, or, anyone, for that matter, realize that AMERICA’S FIRST NATIONAL SPORT, HORSERACING, was dominated by Black athletes long before Jackie Robinson broke the color barrier in major league baseball.

-It matters because . . . in Early America, it was a time for Blacks and Whites to compete equally.
+It matters because . . . in Early America, Black and White jockeys could compete equally.

-It matters because . . . many of us yearn for a return to the track of the gifted Black jockeys.
+It matters because . . . many of us yearn for a return of the gifted Black jockey to the track.